 Can I hitchhike?

 You can do anything you want!
 Hitchhiking is a lot like anything else in life, it requires thought and luck.
-Read the articles on free transportation while traveling here to learn more about hitching around the planet.
 All the single ladies, be thorough in your examination of cultural norms- don’t hitch hike at night, and don’t hitch with single men.

 What if something goes wrong while I am traveling?